jamesAlhassan/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 The second line of all your Bash scripts should be a comment explaining what is the script doing More Info
 For those who want to know more and learn about all signals, check out this article.

+0-what-is-my-pid - Write a Bash script that displays its own PID.